byu-cpe/Maeser/sphinx-docs/development/flask_example.md

 ## Inspect the Example Scripts

 The following sections will go through `universal/flask_universal_user_management.py` section-by-section and explain how the code works.
+If you are only interested in running the script, then skip to [**User Management Setup**](#user-management-setup) (or go straight to [**Run the Application**](#run-the-application) if your example does not have user management).

 Most of the code can be left unchanged and should work as-is assuming that your `config.yaml` file is configured correctly.
 If your are using a different example script, pay attention to the notes at the bottom of each section explaining any differences.

 ### Configuration Imports & Environment Setup